 By making the creative planning dynamic and keeping the media simple, high science becomes fun and obtainable for the everyone.
-This choice is apparent in my workflow, which can be viewed at (insert link to page on website).
+This choice is apparent in my workflow, which can be viewed here.
 Each piece produced undergoes multiple revisions.
 All to make sure my personal creative twist is not only effective and enchanting but produces exactly what the client wants.

 To ensure the highest quality product is created Key Perspective Studios enlists the guidance of content specialists.
 Artwork is continually reviewed and revised.
 High caliber painting, drawing, and editing materials and software are used by an educated and certified medical illustrator.
 Images are generated in a timely fashion in strong, commutive partnership with the client.

 While there are standards in each of the markets below, the most effective media will be decided upon with the client.
 Possible medias are pen & ink/line, tonal/greyscale, or color as either 2-D illustration or animation.

 Unsubjective and straight to the point, these illustrations show realistic and/or didactic anatomy or pathology for instructional purposes.
 Often multiple views are shown, and many labels are added.

 Key steps in a surgical procedure are laid out to instruct on the technique, instrumentation, and/or human pathology.